+In recent years, marketing has transitioned away from mass communication strategies and focused more on targeted, personalised forms of communication.
 A similar shift has occurred in B2B demand generation, with companies targeting accounts at the individual level with personalised, relevant strategies.
 This approach is known as account based marketing.

+In competitive industries, providers understand that prospects do not pay attention to general messages that do not apply.
+Instead, you need to develop a deep awareness of the interests and behaviours of accounts based on industry, job title, and other firmographic and intent data.
 This approach has taken such hold in B2B marketing, that a recent Demand Gen Report highlighted that ABM knowledge and skills are among the most important for contemporary CMOs to possess.

-A Sirius Decisions study found that 92 percent of respondents believed Account Based Marketing was a “must” for B2B companies.
+In fact, a Sirius Decisions study found that 92 percent of respondents believed Account Based Marketing was a “must” for B2B companies.

 Why Account Based Marketing?

+Account-based marketing produces numerous direct and indirect benefits for both your organisation and for clients.
+Empowered by high-quality data and demand generation systems, businesses get a much clearer picture of how accounts behave in response to business problems.
 This heightened awareness improves your ability to deliver effective messages through the right channels to the right people across a number of job functions involved in the decision-making process.

 The following are some of the more critical benefits of an account based marketing approach: